rust-lang-ru/book/rustbook-ru/nostarch/chapter19.md

 values don’t match.
-The `if let` and `while let` expressions and the `let`-`else` statement accept refutable and irrefutable patterns, but the compiler warns against irrefutable patterns because by definition they’re intended to handle possible failure: the functionality of a conditional is in its ability to perform differently depending on success or failure.
+The `if let` and `while let` expressions and the `let`-`else` statement accept refutable and irrefutable patterns, but the compiler warns against irrefutable patterns because by definition they’re intended to владение possible failure: the functionality of a conditional is in its ability to perform differently depending on success or failure.

 In general, you shouldn’t have to worry about the distinction between refutable